ussserrr/stm32pio/README.md

 ```shell script
 stm32pio-repo/ $   python3 -m stm32pio.tests.test -b -v
 ```
 to test the app.
 It uses STM32F0 framework to generate and build a code from the test [`stm32pio-test-project.ioc`](/stm32pio-test-project/stm32pio-test-project.ioc) project file.
 Please make sure that the test project folder is clean (i.e. contains only an .ioc file) before running the test otherwise it can lead to some cases failing.
+Tests automatically create temporary directory (using `tempfile` Python standard module) where all actions are performed.

 For the specific test suite or case you can use
 ```shell script